 Teenage cell phone use statistics paint an interesting picture.
 While young people dictate the development of both software and hardware, they often exhibit signs of smartphone addiction.
 Meanwhile, only 27% of surveyed parents believe they are addicted to smartphones.

-29. More than 50% of adults admit using their phones while driving.
+More than 50% of adults admit they've used their phones while driving.

 (Common Sense Media)